How to Use Instagram Stories to Promote Your Products

 The next step I wanna share with you, are the common business mistakes.

 The first one is a lack of context.
 I hate looking at a business’s Instagram story and they’re sharing something that clearly means something to them but they give zero context.

 everything in context.

-We definitely do wat to let people into who we are what we do as a team, as a business, and you know those Corky little personal details are often what makes people want to keep following along with the story.
+We definitely do want to let people into who we are what we do as a team, as a business, and you know those Corky little personal details are often what makes people want to keep following along with the story.

 So do not shy away from those more personal shares.

-The third common mistake businesses make on their stories is that they are too self-promotional.
+The third common mistake businesses make in their stories is that they are too self-promotional.

 Do not always be promoting all of the great things that have happened or testimonials.

-Switch it up, a good ratio is like 80 to 20.,80% high-value content and 20% promotional because trust me the last thing that you want to do is train your audience to swipe every single time they see your stories.
+Switch it up, a good ratio is like 80 to 20.,80% high-value content, and 20% promotional because trust me the last thing that you want to do is train your audience to swipe every single time they see your stories.

 They are not thinking about how their viewers are consuming their content.
 Are your viewers listening silently?
 If they are, then you should consider captioning.

 So how do you create something that’s visually appealing that’s going to get people to stop and actually want to consume the content?

 Is it possible for you to maybe even mix up the content that you’re creating whether it’s images and videos and just trying to make it as varied as possible to increase the likelihood that your audience is actually going to engage with your content?

-And the last mistake I see businesses making is that they are not listening to what their audience wants.,You need to learn how to navigate your insights and get feedback from your customers so that you know exactly what it is that they’re looking for.
+And the last mistake I see businesses making is that they are not listening to what their audience wants.

+You need to learn how to navigate your insights and get feedback from your customers so that you know exactly what it is that they’re looking for.

 Have fun and good luck with your endeavors.
-Check out this amazing Instagram automation software
+Check out this amazing Instagram automation software.